tykling/certgrinder/docs/certgrinder.rst

      Default: ``30``

    `domain-list`
-     Comma-seperated lists of domains for the certificates.
+     Comma-separated lists of domains for the certificates.
 Can be specified multiple times on the command-line, ``--domain-list example.com,www.example.com --domain-list example.net`` means two certificates, the first with two names, the second with one name.

      Default: ``None``